 How to run ALL in one command from within a Makefile?

-put all git add, git commit, git push command in a makefile as follow:
+Put all git add, git commit, git push command in a makefile, In just 3 simple steps as follow:

 You need just to make a “makefile” in your project directory.
 Attention: makefile does not have any extension.
 Just “makefile” that’s it.